 If you are looking to explore a different area of cinema, Spanish cinema is a great option.
 It is a great way to discover new actors or new filmmakers.
 Thankfully, Netflix has a great selection of movies from Spain, Mexico, and the countries of South America.
-From biographic dramas to horror movies to comedies to war movies, here is the list of really good Spanish language movies on Netflix that you can watch.
-You can also find many of these Spanish movies on Amazon Prime or Hulu.
-The list includes funny Spanish movies, scary Spanish movies, Spanish lesbian movies and Spanish romantic movies and also Mexican movies.
+Their collection is pretty impressive and it includes films from a variety of genres.
+With that said, here is the list of really good Spanish movies on Netflix that are available to stream right now.
+The list includes funny Spanish movies, scary Spanish movies, Spanish lesbian movies, Spanish romantic movies and also Mexican movies.

 25. It’s Now or Never (2015) [Ahora o nunca]